 Near to all of the action, but just a little farther away.

-For those looking to be near Bourbon Street but not right on it, this is a great choice.
-Bourbon Orleans Hotel is located just around the corner from the action but it feels worlds apart once you’re inside.
+Bourbon Orleans Hotel is a great choice for those looking to be near Bourbon Street but not right on it.
+It’s located just around the corner from the action but it feels worlds apart once you’re inside.